Please note that the number of residencies and opportunities vary each year.

 Two alumni are chosen annually to teach and create art on campus at West Nottingham Academy, located near the Chesapeake Bay in Maryland.
 Each resident is on campus for one semester.
 Residents are given a private studio, an apartment in the Faculty Dormitory, three meals a day at the campus dining facility, access to a campus car as needed, an exhibition at the beginning of the residency, and the opportunity to present their work to the West Nottingham community in the form of an Artist Talk.
 A $12,000 stipend is awarded to support the work and to cover any unforeseen expenses during the residency, generously provided by Academy Senior Critic and West Nottingham alumnus Eric Fischl.

-The Eric Fischl Fogo Island Arts Internship offers young artists the chance to gain valuable work experience in arts administration.
-The Eric Fischl Interns will act as support staff for four days per week in the administrative offices of Fogo Island Arts, a contemporary art venue and residency program for artists, filmmakers, writers, musicians, curators, designers and thinkers off the coast of Newfoundland, Canada.
-The interns receive a stipend and will be provided with housing and transportation as well as studio space.
+The Eric Fischl Fogo Island Arts Curatorial Fellowship offers young artists the chance to gain valuable work experience in arts administration.
+The Eric Fischl Fellows will act as support staff for four days per week in the administrative offices of Fogo Island Arts, a contemporary art venue and residency program for artists, filmmakers, writers, musicians, curators, designers and thinkers off the coast of Newfoundland, Canada.
+The fellows receive a stipend and will be provided with housing and transportation as well as studio space.

 Fantasy Fountain Fund Bronze Casting Fellowship